sassafrastech/gather-docs/pricing.md

 Gather is **community supported software**.

-It is currently in beta and free to use.
-The beta period will end around July of 2019.

-In order to sustain the project, once the beta period is over we will be asking communities to contribute on the following sliding scale:
+Subscribing communities can choose to contribute on the following sliding scale:

 <table class="pricing-scale">
   <thead>